alexvmt/cholera_risk_modeling/README.md

 In this project I replicate parts of Campbell et al. (2020), relating cholera risk and essential climate variables (ECV) and using a random forest classifier.

-I focus on the years 2010 to 2018 and only on the most predictive ECV (i. e. sea surface salinity, chlorophyll-a concentration and land surface temperature), as indicated by Campbell et al. (2020), to keep the amount of data manageable (~50 GB at the moment).
+I focus on the years 2010 to 2018 and only on the most predictive ECV (i. e. sea surface salinity, chlorophyll-a concentration and land surface temperature), as indicated by Campbell et al. (2020), to keep the amount of raw data manageable (~44 GB at the moment).

-First, the outbreaks and ECV data need to be downloaded using the following scripts (they can be executed directly from the subsequent notebooks):
+First, the outbreaks and ECV data need to be downloaded using the following scripts:
 - Cholera outbreaks: download_cholera_outbreaks_data.py
 - Sea surface salinity: download_sea_surface_salinity_data.sh
 - Chlorophyll-a concentration: download_chlorophyll_a_concentration_data.sh